-Jains were here until circa 9th c.
-AD when the cave was taken over by Hindu.
+Jains were here until around the 9th century AD when the cave was taken over by Hindu.

 Now only hazy outlines of once beautiful frescoes remain.
 Drawings are considered to represent perfect early example of typical Kerala (earlier this cave was located in Kerala) style which later has been applied in numerous temples and palaces.
 At the same time drawings resemble the famous drawings in Sittanavasal Cave.

 Paintings illustrate scenes from the stories of the Ramayana and Mahabharata.
 Among the other figures here are seen Shiva, Parvati and Ganapathi.
 Technique of drawing resembles Buddhist tradition.

 Cave contains 11 stone edicts, relating to Sadhaya festival of the Imperial Cholas in the 11th century AD.
 Here have been found also inscriptions on copper plates from the 9th century - back then here ruled Venad king.

 Presiding deity of the temple is Thiru Nanthikeswarar.
 To the south there is located active temple built in later times.